 Because of this great privilege, I am able to offer online classes for a suggested donation price.
 Not all yoga teachers/therapists are able to do this, but I am.
 My wife and I made this decision together and it was not made lightly.

-The suggested donation for my online classes is $2.50 per 75-minute class.
+The suggested contribution for my online classes, Yoga in Chairs and Yoga for Vitality, is $2.50 per 75-minute class.

-Private Yoga Instruction: $25-75 per person, per hour, suggested donation.
+Private Yoga Instruction: $25-$75 per person, per hour, suggested contribution.

-Integrated Movement Therapy Session: $50-120 per person, per hour, suggested donation.
+Integrated Movement Therapy Session: $50-$120 per person, per hour, suggested contribtion.

 How to pay me: